Powerlearnproject/se-assignment-day-2-git-and-github-MAPHIRI/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18891003&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+version control is a system that helps keep track of changes to files in repositories. the changes are saved by what we call a commit and separate versions can be made through branching and similar changes can be made in separate branches by what we call meerging.
+The repositories stored in one's person computer are local while some are stored remotely in servers.
+Github is widely used for version control of code because it offers cloud storage,, it uses Git which supports branching, merging and its easy to track what was done, easy modification of the code and automation of tools during testing.
+Version control maintains project integrity by preventing data loss by remote storage, keeps track of changes, makes sure the code is quality as people can identify and fix problems the code might have.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+1. Sign In to GitHub
+2. Create a New Repository by clicking the + sign on the top-right corner and select new repository.
+3. Configure Repository Settings and write the name of the repository
+4. Choose Repository Visibility whether you want i private or public
+5. Initialize Repository (Optional but Recommended)
+6. Click Create the Repository

+Important Decisions to Make During Repository Setup Public vs. Private – Determines who can view your repository.
+License Selection – Affects how others can use your code.
+Initializing with a README and .gitignore – Helps document the project and exclude unnecessary files.
+Branch Defaulting – Whether to use main or another default branch.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+README file is important because it provide the essential information about the project to help developers understand setup of the project and guideline and makes it easier for other to help and contribute on the project.
+What to Include in a Well-Written README:
+Project Title & Description, Installation Instructions, Usage Guide, Contributing Guidelines,License Information.
+README contributes to effective contribution by explaining the setup to guiding new contributors.
+It showcases the project visibility and saves time as it reduces repetition of questions and it is user-friendy.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?